-No Type of Impact Impact Description/Relevant Indicators Impact Significance Mitigation Measures Source of Management Plan(s) Monitoring Mechanism • The Project will provide a grievance mechanism for all workers and inform the workers of the grievance mechanism at the time of recruitment and make it easily accessible to them.
-The Project will also ensure that contracted workers have access to a grievance mechanism.
+No Type of Impact Impact Description/Relevant Indicators Impact Significance Mitigation Measures Source of Management Plan(s) Monitoring Mechanism access to a grievance mechanism.
 In cases where the third party is not able to provide a grievance mechanism the Project will extend its own grievance mechanism to serve workers engaged by the third party.
-19 Working Condition and Manage ment of Worker Relations hip Issues may occur and have impact on workers' human rights, including being forced to take compensatory leave instead of getting overtime pay, discrimination within the workplace and in the hiring process, prevention of workers joining unions or taking part in collective bargaining, health and safety risks due to excessive working hours and insufficient breaks, inappropriate or delayed payments to workers.
+19 Condition and Manage ment of Worker Relation ship Issues may occur and have impact on workers' human rights, including being forced to take compensatory leave instead of getting overtime pay, discrimination within the workplace and in the hiring process, prevention of workers joining unions or taking part in collective bargaining, health and safety risks due to excessive working hours and insufficient breaks, inappropriate or delayed payments to workers.
 By adhering to the regulatory requirements in Taiwan, the Project can ensure the protection of workers and the safeguarding of their rights in accordance with globally recognized standards.
 Low The Project has developed Code of Conduct for Business Partners, the Taiwan Employee Handbook, and E&S Policy which sets out its approach to manage workers.
 These documents cover issues such as hiring and employment, non-discrimination and equal opportunity, bullying, harassment and abuse, retrenchment, and grievance mechanism.
 Mitigation measures include but not limited to: All workers are to be provided with a written contract in a language they understand, and the documented information includes their rights related to hours of work, wages, overtime, compensation, duration and benefits upon beginning the working relationship and when material changes occur.
 The Project is committed to payment of rates of wages and benefits in accordance with industry standards, applicable laws, and regulations and/or any applicable collective bargaining agreements.
 Payment must include wages, overtime (if applicable), and paid leave.
 Ensure that normal working hours, meal breaks, rest periods, overtime, leave, maternity and paternity leave, and compassionate leave are in accordance with industry standards, applicable laws and regulations.
-The Project respect workers' freedom of union association and their right to collective bargaining to the extent that either of such are available in the country), subject to any applicable laws and regulations, which includes negotiating in good faith and not discriminating against workers who decide to affiliate with any collective bargaining association or equivalent.
-As part of the Project's Employers Requirements, it is required for all contractors to provide suitable and sufficient toilets, facilities to adequately rest such as air conditioning, fresh drinking water, facilities to eat, wash (hot and cold water), store personal items and wash and dry clothing.
+The Project respect workers' freedom of union association and their right to collective bargaining (to the extent that either of such are available in the country), subject to any applicable laws and regulations, which includes negotiating in good faith and not discriminating against workers who decide to affiliate with any collective bargaining association or equivalent.
+As part of the Project's Employers Requirements, it is required for all contractors to provide suitable and sufficient accommodation to relevant personnel free of charge at all sites, including suitable and sufficient toilets, facilities to eat, wash (hot and cold water), store personal items and wash and dry clothing.
 All provisions will be legally compliant.
-The Project will follow a fair and transparent process when retrenchment is required to ensure that all affected workers rec ESMP Improvement Plan (stated in HRIS) Code of Conduct for Business Partners Conduct regular inspection/audit to ensure compliance with policies and regulations.
+The Project will follow a fair and transparent process when retrenchment is required to ensure that all affected workers receive notice of dismissal and severa ESMP Code of Conduct for Business Partners Conduct regular inspection/audit to ensure compliance with policies and regulations.
 Review stakeholder engagement log quarterly throughout the project construction and operational phases.
-20 Migrants Rights The migrant workers in Taiwan might face risks such as debt burdens during the recruitment process, restricted freedom of movement, and Medium The Project will ensure no forced labor, including prison or debt bondage labor, and no lending of money (debt slavery) or withholding of remuneration or identity papers by employers or outside recruiters.
-ESMP Improvement t Plant Conduct regular inspection/audit to ensure compliance with
+20 Migrants Rights The migrant workers in Taiwan might face risks such as debt burdens during the recruitment process, restricted freedom of Medium The Project will ensure no forced labor, including prison or debt bondage labor, and no lending of money (debt slavery) or withholding of remuneration or identity papers by employers or outside recruiters.
+ESMPCode of Conduct Conduct regular inspection/audit to ensure compliance